lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 ### Second chapter: Class Methods

-- Remind the sutdents about the difference between instance and class
+- Remind the students about the difference between instance and class
 - A class is used to create instances using the new method

 ```ruby